restlessronin/gfm-strip-disallowed/README.md

 ## Example

 Here is the source code for a minimal example: [example.qmd](example.qmd).
+Running `quarto render example.qmd` generates the [example.md](example.md) with stripped tags.

 ## `nbdev` example